GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 the background script for when the popup is available to users.
 When the conditions are met, the background script communicates with the popup to make it's icon clickable to users.

-An extension can [override][docs-override] and replace the History, New Tab, or Bookmarks web page with a custom HTML file.
+Extensions can also [override][docs-override] and replace the History, New Tab, or Bookmarks web page with a custom HTML file.

 ### Content scripts {: #contentScripts }